 “I hope for national reasons the female, Scottish, charismatic, (not white middle class male) Mum, @joswinson will win.”

-Well, to be fair they’ve got my number with the last one – guilty as charged, I am indeed white, male and middle class as they come.
+Well, to be fair they’ve got my number with the last one – guilty as charged.
 Alas, I cannot in good conscience deny dancing like Mr Bean either.
 But my hands are definitely clean over the Post Office privatisation.

 My good humour as the revealing of the winner prepared to get under way was not improved by a lengthy delay beyond the scheduled announcement at 4pm.
 But it was a moment of catharsis and pure joy when it was revealed Jo Swinson had done it, and for the second time this year I punched the air in delight for Ed Davey-related reasons.
 Life can go on as normal, if normal is quite the right word for all this.